 - It has also been given the power to investigate matters of professional misconduct by chartered accountants or CA firms, impose a penalty and debar the CA or firm for up to 10 years.

 - It is stated in the Act that “no other institute or body shall initiate or continue any proceedings in such matters of misconduct where the National Financial Reporting Authority has initiated an investigation.”

-- It is expected that the decision would result in improved domestic and foreign investments, improved economic growth, assistance in development of the audit profession and supporting the globalisation of business through compliance with international practices.
+- It is expected that the NFRA’s functioning would result in improved domestic and foreign investments, improved economic growth, assistance in development of the audit profession and supporting the globalisation of business through compliance with international practices.

-The NFRA is composed of one post of Chairperson, three posts of full-time Members and one post of Secretary for NFRA.
-Chairperson shall be a person of eminence and having expertise in accountancy, auditing, finance or law to be appointed by the Central Government
+The NFRA is composed of one Chairperson, three full-time Members and one Secretary.
+The chairperson shall be a person of eminence and having expertise in accountancy, auditing, finance or law to be appointed by the Central Government.

-- The inherent regulatory role of Institute of Chartered Accountants of India (ICAI) as provided for in the Chartered Accountants Act, 1949 shall continue in respect of its members in general and specifically with respect to audits pertaining to private limited companies, and public unlisted companies below the threshold limit to be notified in the rules.
+- Under the provision of the Chartered Accountant Act of 1949, the essential role of ICAI (Institute of Chartered Accountants of India) will continue in respect of its members in general and explicitly concerning audits about private limited companies, and public unlisted companies below the threshold limit to be notified in the rules.

 - ICAI would continue playing the advisory role with respect to accounting and auditing standards and policies through recommendations to the NFRA.

 - Quality audit with respect to public companies that are not listed and are below the prescribed threshold, private companies that are listed and those companies delegated by the NFRA would be continued to be done by the Quality Review Board (QRB).

 The expected benefits of having the NFRA are listed below.